karabayse/edabit/README.md

 * Odd up, even down
 * Comparing arrays
 * Between words
-* Return names from an array
+* Return names from an array of objects